Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the Yandex Managed Service for Valkey™ cluster description, edit the parameters you need:
+2. In the Yandex Managed Service for Valkey™ cluster description, update the settings you need:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {